-EERE generally does not fund projects that involve major construction (i.e., construction of new buildings, major renovations, or additions to existing buildings).
+EERE generally does not fund major construction costs (i.e., construction of new buildings, major renovations, or additions to existing buildings).
 Recipients are required to obtain written authorization from the Contracting Officer before incurring any major construction costs.

 5. FOREIGN TRAVEL